 What Do You Base Health Decisions ON?

 It could be flu season, to much heat, food, media time and even sleep regiments.
 It became apparent that the answer to the question was not necessarily one change that could be made overnight but rather a change in the way that we think about our health.

-We broke this into two categories.
+We broke this into two categories: Strength or Fear

 -Either you are making your decisions for the family on a foundation of strength and knowledge or we are making our decisions out of fear.

 The amazing thing about the body that most of us forget is that it was an amazing capability to handle almost any stress that you put it under.